Online insurance leads are a great way to grow your auto insurance agency, but not all leads are created equal.

 We’re confident that when you really dig into what vendors are offering, you’ll come away with the knowledge that MediaAlpha for Agents is the single best place to buy online auto insurance leads.

-Our leads are sourced directly from the in-market shoppers who search for quotes on our owned-and-operated comparison shopping sites, and they’re sold to agents the moment the shopper finishes filling out their forms.
-Even better, we guarantee that we’ll never sell a lead to two agents of the same carrier.
+Our leads are sourced directly from the in-market shoppers who search for quotes on our owned-and-operated comparison shopping sites, as well as on sites owned by our trusted publisher partners.
+Leads are sold to agents the moment the shopper finishes filling out their forms, with a guarantee that we’ll never sell a lead to two agents of the same carrier.

 We also offer precise buying and pricing tools that allow you to filter consumers based on risk profile and location, and to set the exact bid price you want to pay for each lead.
 This way, you can implement the strategy that optimizes your lead-buying performance.